Examine examples of green infrastructure, sustainable design, and low-impact transportation systems in Sweden.

 - Collaborate with local students at the University of Malmo.

-The application deadline for the spring/summer 2022 program has been reached.
-To inquire about next year's program, email the faculty directors, Karl Korfmacher (firstname.lastname@example.org) or Elizabeth Hane (email@example.com).
+The application deadline for the spring/summer 2023 program has been reached.
+To inquire about next year's program, contact the faculty director, Elizabeth Hane (firstname.lastname@example.org)

 This program focuses on the fundamental concepts of ecosystem science in a global urban setting.
 Malmo is a post-industrial city, much like Rochester, that has had to re-invent itself in the wake of major industry loss.
 Malmo has embraced many aspects of "green" infrastructure and serves as an example of how cities can move toward sustainable urban living.
 The eco-center developments of Malmo provide models for Rochester to consider as it embarks on creating an eco-center in the High Falls area.
 You will explore topics such as transportation, immigration, and more.